- Publications and resources

 - Sport aviation

-The rules covering minimum fuel requirements for all Australian aircraft will change from 8 November 2018.
+The rules covering minimum fuel requirements changed on 8 November 2018.

 Who do the rules apply to?